biya-coin/biyaliquid-docs/.gitbook/developers/dapps/example-smart-contract.md

 First, configure your desired UI framework.
 You can find more details on the configuration here.

 To get started with the dex, we need to setup the API clients and the environment.
-To build our DEX we are going to query data from both the Biyaliquid Chain and the Indexer API.
+To build our DEX we are going to query data from both the Biyachain Chain and the Indexer API.
 In this example, we are going to use the existing **Testnet** environment.

 Let's first setup some of the classes we need to query the data.